MEDBEDb/yt_downloads_aggregator/README.md

 # yt_downloads_aggregator
-Download, maintain and update entire Youtube channels
+Download, maintain, hoard and update entire Youtube channels

-### How to use?
+### How to run?

+# 1A Compiled Binary (easy method)
+Don't need to install anything, just download the repository and extract the files somewhere

-# 1 Install required dependencies
+# 1B (from source) Install required dependencies
 1.1 Install Python 3 https://www.python.org/downloads/
-1.2 Install Yt-Download lib, for windows follow 1.2.1 step, for nix - 1.2.2 (or 1.2.3 for both) 1.2.1 Windows: Go to https://yt-dl.org/downloads/ and find the ".exe" file 1.2.2 OS X and Linux
-a) Downlod the binary and place into /usr/local/bin folder sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl
-b) Make it executable
-sudo chmod a+rx /usr/local/bin/youtube-dl
+1.2 Install Yt-DLC https://github.com/blackjack4494/yt-dlc using A or B method
-1.2.3 Using Pip
+	1.2A Using Pip
 		pip3 install -r requirements.txt
+	1.2B
+		python -m pip install --upgrade youtube-dlc

-1.3 Verify it has been installed properly, run the following command: youtube-dl --version Should return something like:  2020.07.28
+1.3 Verify it has been installed properly, run the following command: youtube-dlc --version Should return something like:  2020.11.11-3

-# 2 Folder structure
+# 2 Setup folder structure for your channels
-Make sure all your channels are in the following format:

-channel-name1/index.txt

-channel-name2/index.txt
+Make sure each channel has an index.txt file with the URL pointing to Youtube.

+randomChannel/index.txt
+randomChanne2/index.txt
 ...

-channel-nameN/index.txt
+randomChanneX/index.txt

 Index txt should contain the Youtube URL in the following format: https://www.youtube.com/user/<username>/videos